 But every preacher had better have a good explanation of what Jesus could possibly have meant when he said, "Though we die, yet shall we live."

-And remember, in a couple of days, "resurrection" is going to be a life and death question for Jesus - not merely an interesting question for discussion and debate.
+And remember, in a couple of days, "resurrection" is going to be a life and death question for Jesus - not merely an interesting topic for discussion and debate.

 If your life depended on it, what would you say about resurrection?